sositon/Wildfire-Data-Science-Project/README.md

 - geopandas
 - shapely

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-We would like to thank our instructor and classmates for their support and feedback throughout this project.
+I would like to thank my instructor and classmates for their contribution and feedback throughout this project.